-In addition, Constance’s recent transactions include having represented the following issuers on their IPOs:
+In addition, Constance’s representative transactions include having represented the following issuers on their IPOs:

-- CT Environmental Group Ltd, PanAsialum Holdings Company Limited, China First Chemical Holdings Ltd., Tenfu (Cayman) Holdings Company Limited, Zall Development (Cayman) Holding Co., Ltd., Yuanda China Holdings Limited, SITC International Holdings Company Limited, Changfeng Axle (China) Company Limited, West China Cement Limited, China ITS (Holdings) Co., Ltd., Kaisa Group Holdings Ltd., SANY Heavy Equipment International Holdings Company Limited, Evergrande Real Estate Group Limited, Powerlong Real Estate Holdings Limited, Solargiga Energy Holdings Limited, Anton Oilfield Services Group, Sinotrans Shipping Limited, China Aoyuan Property Group Limited, KWG Property Holdings Limited, Agile Property Holdings Limited and China Molybdenum Co., Ltd.
+- CT Environmental Group Ltd, PanAsialum Holdings Company Limited, China First Chemical Holdings Ltd., Tenfu (Cayman) Holdings Company Limited, Zall Development (Cayman) Holding Co., Ltd., Yuanda China Holdings Limited, SITC International Holdings Company Limited, Changfeng Axle (China) Company Limited, West China Cement Limited, China ITS (Holdings) Co., Ltd., Kaisa Group Holdings Ltd., SANY Heavy Equipment International Holdings Company Limited, China Evergrande Group (formerly known as Evergrande Real Estate Group Limited), Powerlong Real Estate Holdings Limited, Solargiga Energy Holdings Limited, Anton Oilfield Services Group, Sinotrans Shipping Limited, China Aoyuan Property Group Limited, KWG Property Holdings Limited, Agile Property Holdings Limited and China Molybdenum Co., Ltd.